tiepdotme/serenade-wind/_posts/2020-08-10-sailing-resume-part-2.md

 {% include post-wide-image.html%}

 # ASA 104 Bareboat Chartering, May 2013
-Hunter 41 "Faye"
+Hunter 41 *Faye*
 Instructor: Elliot, Ash

 The objective of taking a course in bareboat chartering is to gain the skills and knowledge to act as a skipper or crew of a 30-50 foot boat sailing by day in coastal waters.
 This would include learning boat systems and maintenance procedures.

 Once again, I signed up with [Bluewater Sailing](https://bluewatersailing.com/) for a 2-day course sailing from Marina del Rey to Isthmus Cove of Catalina Island (distance of 62 nm round trip).
-We boarded a [Hunter 41 AC](https://sailboatdata.com/sailboat/hunter-41-ac) "Faye."
+We boarded a [Hunter 41 AC](https://sailboatdata.com/sailboat/hunter-41-ac) *Faye*.
 She has a fin hull with a spade rudder, LOA 40.32 ft, beam 13.25 ft, and displacement of 19,400 lbs.
 The crew included Bob, Adam, Kevin, me and instructor Ash.

 The week before the class, we exchanged emails to discuss provisioning before we set out, with each of us volunteering to handle one meal.